AVEVA/CONNECT-data-services-developer-docs/content/cross-region-data-sharing.md

 ### Data augmentation

-In use cases where your operational data is stored within both the chosen region and cross-region, OCS may process data from the chosen region in a different region.
+In use cases where your operational data is stored within both the primary region and cross-region, OCS may process data from the primary region in a different region.
 OCS then adds and processes additional operational data from the cross-region before it displays in your browser session.
 In these instances, your data from both regions resides in the cross-region processing service memory up to several hours.

 ### Temporary storage

-In some instances where OCS sends operational data stored in your namespace's region for processing or data augmentation cross-region, OCS may temporarily persist data from your region across regions before it is processed.
+In some instances where OCS sends operational data stored in your namespace's primary region for processing or data augmentation cross-region, OCS may temporarily persist data from your primary region across regions before it is processed.
 This temporary storage is used for performance optimization.
-In these instances, data from your region persists in the cross-region processing service storage and memory up to several hours.
+In these instances, data from your primary region persists in the cross-region processing service storage and memory up to several hours.

 ## Opt out of cross-region data sharing

 Optionally, you can opt out of sharing operational data from namespaces and communities across regions.
-If you opt out of cross-region data sharing, your operational data is not processed or stored outside of the namespace's assigned region.
+If you opt out of cross-region data sharing, your operational data is not processed or stored outside of the namespace primary region.

 ![Cross-region data sharing disabled](./_images/cross-region-data-sharing-disabled.drawio.svg)